Accounting and Information Systems

 Provide theoretical background and tools necessary to analyze financial statements from the perspective of making valuation and investment decisions.
 The focus of the course is on the use of accounting information in making these decisions.
-Course credit will not be awarded for both ACIS 3115 and ACIS 4194.
-Pre: FIN 3134.
+Pre: 3116 or FIN 3134.
 (3H,3C)

 4214: COST PLANNING AND CONTROL

 The purpose of this course is to help the student develop an understanding of the role of accounting in the management process, an understanding of cost accounting systems, an understanding of cost behavior, an understanding of alternative accounting systems, and the usefulness of costs involved in non-routine decision-making.
 Pre: 2116, 2504, BIT 2406.
 (3H,3C)